yo61/puppet-prometheus/README.md

 For more information regarding class parameters please take a look at class docstring.

 ## Limitations/Known issues

+Do not use version 1.0.0 of Prometheus: https://groups.google.com/forum/#!topic/prometheus-developers/vuSIxxUDff8 ; it does break the compatibility with thus module!

 Even if the module has templates for several linux distributions, only RH family distributions were tested.